-As parents, we can’t help but fuss over what our kids eat when they first start out on solid food.
-However, we tend to become a little more lax on monitoring this as they get older.
+As parents, we can’t help but fuss over what our children eat when they first start out on solid food.
+However, we tend to monitor less as they get older.
 After all, there are more pressing concerns like academic performance and social habits to focus on!
 The truth is that poor nutrition in teenagers can have a sizeable impact on things such as schoolwork, self-esteem, daily well-being and even mood.
 Neglecting your teenage child’s diet can be a dangerous mistake that leads to physical and mental repercussions.

 Photo: Active Health